osboot/make-initrd/features/luks/README.md

 ## Configuration file

+These configs cannot be put into the initramfs at the same time.
+A `/etc/luks.keys` will take precedence over `/etc/crypttab`.

 ### /etc/crypttab

 The `/etc/crypttab` file describes encrypted block devices that are set up during system boot.

+> **NOTE** You don't need to put this config manually.
+If `/etc/crypttab` is
+> present in the system and if the `luks` feature is active then the config file
+> will be parsed and copied.
+The keys specified in crypttab will also be copied.

 Empty lines and lines starting with the "#" character are ignored.
 Each of the remaining lines describes one encrypted block device.
 Fields are delimited by